zwang1600/Behind-the-Market-Crash/README.md

 # Introduction
-This project invetigates the relationships between individual stock prices and the general index, as well as the responses of each sector under the influence of the 2020 stock market crush.
+This project invetigates the relationships between individual stock prices and the general index, as well as the responses of each sector under the influence of the 2020 stock market crash.

 # Datasets
 This project uses three datasets: